-is a complex mixture of the old and the new.
+The socio-cultural landscape for women is a complex mixture of the old and the new.
 Industrialisation, globalisation, urbanisation, and modernisation have led to major changes in the lifestyle of women.
 On the one hand, liberalisation has provided better opportunities for women in terms of education, jobs, and decision-making power.
 On the other hand, increased violence, wage differences and discrimination continue.
 Change in social norms and mindsets can be brought through institutional initiatives.
 This involves the family, community, religious and educational institutions.
 It can initiate, strengthen, and implement economic and social policies for gender equality.

 The Department of Women and Child Development, Government of India, came into existence as a separate Ministry in 2006.
-Earlier since 1985 it was a Department under Human the Ministry of Resources Development.
+Earlier since 1985 it was a Department under the Ministry of Human Resources Development.
 The Ministry was constituted with the prime intention of addressing gaps in State action for women and children and to create gender equitable and child-centred legislation, policies and programmes.
-The Ministry aims at achieving empowerment of women living with dignity and contributing as equal partners in development in an environment free from violence and discrimination.
+The Ministry aims at achieving empowerment of women living with dignity and contributing as equal partners in development in an environment from violence free and discrimination.